neutralinojs/neutralinojs.github.io/docs/api/window.md

 ## window.create(url, WindowOptions)
 Creates a native window.
 You can use this method to create new window for your multi-window Neutralinojs app.
 Neutralinojs spawns a new process for each native window.
 Therefore, the new window works as an isolated app once the window is created.

 However, you can build communication streams between windows with the [storage API](./storage.md).

 ### Parameters

-- `url`: URL to be loaded.
+- `url` String: URL to be loaded.
 Eg: `/resources/aboutWindow.html`.
-- `options`: an instance of `WindowOptions` type.
+- `options` (optional): an instance of `WindowOptions` type.

 ### WindowOptions

-- `title`: Window title.
+- `title` String: Window title.
-- `icon`: Window icon path.
+- `icon` String: Window icon path.
-- `fullScreen`: Sets full screen mode.
+- `fullScreen` Boolean: Sets full screen mode.
-- `alwaysOnTop`: Activates the top-most mode.
+- `alwaysOnTop` Boolean: Activates the top-most mode.
-- `enableInspector`: Activates developer tools and opens the web inspector window.
+- `enableInspector` Boolean: Activates developer tools and opens the web inspector window.
-- `borderless`: Makes the window borderless.
+- `borderless` Boolean: Makes the window borderless.
-- `maximize`: Launches the window maximized.
+- `maximize` Boolean: Launches the window maximized.
-- `hidden`: Hides the window.
+- `hidden` Boolean: Hides the window.
-- `maximizable`: Makes the window maximizable or not.
+- `maximizable` Boolean: Makes the window maximizable or not.
-- `exitProcessOnClose`: Exits the application process when the user clicks the window's close button.
+- `exitProcessOnClose` Boolean: Exits the application process when the user clicks the window's close button.
-- `processArgs`: Additional command-line arguments for the new window process.
+- `processArgs` String: Additional command-line arguments for the new window process.

 ```js